lindekaer/lindekaer.github.io/articles/fit-with-git.md

 ## Tips and tricks

-I would like to share a few simple tips to make your Git life easier.
+I would like to share a few simple tips to make your Git life easier 🌟

 ### Git configuration